Baz Dreisinger: Incarceration Nations Network

-In 2022 INN launched the Global Freedom Fellowship, which annually brings 15 formerly incarcerated leaders from around the world to South Africa, to engage in transnational movement building.
+For its leadership development work, INN launched the Global Freedom Fellowship, which annually brings formerly incarcerated leaders from around the world to South Africa, to engage in transnational movement building; these leaders then become part of a global community of leaders with lived experience that will be launched as a consulting agency in 2026: GFF Consulting, the world's first consulting agency made of 36 formerly incarcerated leaders from 21 countries.
+Under the same pillar is INN's Global Freedom Scholars Network, the first-ever global network of incarcerated and formerly incarcerated university students.
+With 16 country chapters, the GFS Network advocates for Education Not Incarceration via myriad chapter activities such as building new prison-university partnerships (Australia, South Africa, Jamaica), advocating for policy change on reintegration and access to higher education in prison (Italy, New Zealand, Chile), scholarship and mentorship support for incarcerated and formerly incarcerated students (Nigeria, Jamaica, Uruguay) and more.
+In May 2025 GFS staged a historic panel on Education Not Incarceration at the United Nations in Vienna, the first-ever UNODC panel of formerly incarcerated university students and graduates.

 Journalism

-Dreisinger writes about Caribbean culture, race-related issues, music, pop culture and travel for The New York Times, The Wall Street Journal and Forbes Life.
-She also writes and produces on-air pieces for NPR’s All Things Considered.
+Dreisinger spent years as a freelance journalist, writing about Caribbean culture, race-related issues, music, pop culture and travel for The New York Times, The Wall Street Journal and Forbes Life.
+She also wrote and produced on-air pieces for NPR’s All Things Considered.
 She wrote and produced the documentaries “Black & Blue: Legends of the Hip-Hop Cop” and “Rhyme & Punishment.”

 Awards and honors

 Dreisinger, the recipient of a Whiting Fellowship, is a Ford Foundation Art for Justice grantee (together with the visual artist Hank Willis Thomas) and in 2014 received the Marcia Vickery-Wallace award.
 In 2022 she was named the Senior Advisor for Global Initiatives at the Bard Prison Initiative (BPI); via this role INN was able to partner with BPI and Open Society University Network to support prison-university partnerships in nearly a dozen countries.